 - This benefit includes a motorcycle, passenger car = a vehicle designed for passengers transportation of class M1 or, M2 type, as defined in Article 271A of the Israeli Traffic Regulations, of weight not exceeding 3500 kg.

 - Vehicle and import documents must all be under the Oleh’s name.

 - The imported vehicle will be for personal use of the Oleh and their spouse.
 This limitation will remain in effect for 4 years from the date of import.
-After the 4 years the restriction will not be lifted automatically, you must fill out the following form and send to the following email address: Rehev_merkazun@taxes.gov.il or fax to: 03-942-1712.
+After the 4 years pass, the restriction will not be lifted automatically.
+One must fill out the following form and send to the following email address: Rehev_merkazun@taxes.gov.il or fax to: 03-942-1712.
 You must receive confirmation that the restriction has been lifted before transferring ownership on the car or allowing others to drive.